 If a trader is likely to affect the average consumer's transactional decision through the use of "harassment, coercion or undue influence", then it could be an aggressive practice; this would include physical or psychological pressure and taking advantage of a consumer's vulnerability.
-Effectively, you should not engage in techniques that intimidate, exploit or otherwise pressure consumers if this would affect a consumer's transactional decision.
+Effectively, you should not engage in techniques that intimidate, exploit or otherwise pressure consumer's transactional decision.